zowe/zowe-zdevops-jenkins-plugin/README.md

 4. <b>Deploy</b> the plugin file.

 ## Manual Jenkins plugin installation (Installation via source code build and .hpi file upload)
-1. Download the Zowe Jenkins z/OS DevOps plugin source code from its [official GitHub repository](https://github.com/jenkinsci/zdevops-plugin)
+1. Download the Zowe zDevOps Jenkins plugin source code from its [official GitHub repository](https://github.com/jenkinsci/zdevops-plugin)
 2. It is necessary to build the project with the help of the Maven Build Tool
 3. To generate the ```target``` dir with generated-sources - you have to run the Maven command: ```mvn localizer:generate```
 4. Next, you need to generate an installation file: .hpi or .jpi file (both are installation files for the Jenkins plugin).
 This can be done by executing Maven command ```mvn install``` or by ```mvn hpi:hpi```.